Pingala

 The Chandaḥśāstra is a work of eight chapters in the late Sūtra style, not fully comprehensible without a commentary.
 It has been dated to the last few centuries BCE.
 In the 10th century CE, Halayudha wrote a commentary elaborating on the Chandaḥśāstra.
 According to some historians Maharshi Pingala was the brother of Pāṇini, the famous Sanskrit grammarian, considered the first descriptive linguist.
-Another think tank identifies him as Patanjali, the 2nd century CE scholar who authored Mahabhashya.
+Others identify him as Patanjali, the 2nd century CE scholar who authored Mahabhashya.